 Digimon Adventure 02: Diablomon Strikes Back

-It was a work from an era when the words “cloud” and “Big Data” didn’t exist, nor Twitter nor LINE3, and the children made free use of things like handheld phones and word of mouth, and ended up calling to action what would now be called a flash mob, and you can feel a fresh sense of fun with it.
+It was a work from an era when the words “cloud” and “Big Data” didn’t exist, nor Twitter nor LINE3, and children made free use of things like handheld phones and word of mouth, and ended up bringing forth what would now be called a flash mob, and you can feel a fresh sense of fun with it.

 As someone from the Toei Manga Festival4 generation, I used The Great Adventure of Horus, Prince of the Sun as a reference, and, personally, I thought it was fun to include the part where the kids and the others hold out their devices and cell phones together.

-I think we were able to create a movie that can push forward the children who will be paving the way to the next era.
+I think we were able to make a movie that can push forward the children who will be paving the way to the next era.

 Digimon Frontier: Revival of the Ancient Digimon, Ornithmon!!

-I was called onto the project right after the story had already been decided on, so I remember it being unusually difficult.
-In the real world, the world had just gotten out of the 9/11 incident, and so we took on the difficult challenge of making this movie while thinking about what kind of story we should be telling the children.
-The Digimon series’s greatest charm is the carefully woven tale between the real world and the virtual world, but as a result of 9/11, it felt like it ended up becoming greatly influenced by the real world’s affairs.
+I was called onto the project right after they’d already decided on the story, so I remember it being unusually difficult.
+In the real world, the world had just gotten out of the 9/11 incident, and so we took on the difficult challenge of thinking about what kind of story we should be telling the children.
+The way the Digimon franchise carefully interweaves the real and virtual worlds is one of its greatest highlights, but as a result of 9/11, it felt like the real world’s affairs had more of an impact on this movie.
 This was around the beginning of CGI starting to get popular, and I regret that we may have put too much emphasis on it during the action sequences.

 Digimon Tamers: The Adventurers’ Battle